Welcome to Acts 29 Ministries!

 The call for help

 A Macedonian call is a call for help.
 It is something I believe is needed when we are beginning our mission.
 Without the Macedonian call, there is no need for someone in ministry to come and help.
-A call for help is saying to a missionary come over and help us, we cannot do this on our own.
+A call for help is saying come and help us, we cannot do this on our own.

 Paul had a vision of a man of Macedonia issuing the call for help.
 “Come over and help us."
 To me this says two things, the first being a call for help.
 It is a call saying, “I cannot do this on my own, I need your help”.
 The second is an acceptance to go and help the person who is issuing the call.